mayuanyang/Socialify/README.md

-# pages.github.reactjs
+# Social network aggregator
-A reactjs implementation of Github Pages
+A reactjs implementation of aggregating Github, Twitter and Wordpress

 ## Goal
 You might already have a [Github Pages](https://pages.github.com/), the goal for this project is to make the page dynamic, so that it becomes a representation of you, your organisation, your projects etc